ElenaChurch/City-Bike-tableau/README.md

 City Bike Tableau

- The purpose of this project was to see how over the course of 2 years how city bike usage changed in the state of New York.
-A map was created of all the end bike stations and each of the stations is color coded to see how often that station was used in a specific year. the relationship between gender and bike usages was looked at for both years.
-Age was another factor that was looked at to see if the age of those who use City Bike changed over the course of 2 years.
+ The purpose of this project was to see how over the course of 2 years how CityBike usage changed in the state of New York.
+A map was created of all the end bike stations and each of the stations is color coded to see how often that station was used in a specific year.
+Then the relationship between gender and bike usages was looked at for both years and displayed in a graph.
+Age was another factor that was looked.
+A bubble chat was great and a line graph was used to display the trends in age.

-Role: team Member
+Role:sole Author

 Tools: Tableau